 According to research by Fortune Business Insights, the size of the global LiDAR market is set to surpass $6.7 billion by 2026, a monumental increase on the $1.32 billion spent on LiDAR in 2018.

 This represents a compound annual growth rate of some 22.7% during the 2016-2019 period, reflecting an increasingly busy and competitive landscape across a diverse range of applications, including automotive, healthcare, aerospace and defense.

 In the security space, LiDAR technology is already proving it carries a string of benefits and upgrades on what is currently available on the video surveillance market.
-While video is the primary sensor used by the security industry to scan and observe the environments around us, fusing it with LiDAR creates a system with two highly powerful sensors.
+While video is the primary sensor used to scan and observe the environments around us, fusing it with LiDAR creates a system with two highly powerful sensors.

 Indeed, the major upside of LiDAR enhanced video is that it brings a high level of detail to a physical environment that other individual sensors simply cannot provide.

 In the security space, LiDAR technology is already proving it carries a string of benefits and upgrades on what is currently available on the video surveillance market.
-The major upside of LiDAR enhanced video is that it brings a high level of detail to a physical environment that other sensors simply cannot provide.
+The major upside of LiDAR enhanced video is that it brings a high level of detail to a physical environment.

 This can be achieved in different ways.